 What is a resource?

-There are two types of resources you can create in Kelloo named resources and resource teams.
+There are two types of resources you can create in Kelloo named resources and resource groups.

 Named resources.
 Named resources are individual people you define in Kelloo such as Bill, Sarah and Bob.
 Every named resource uses up a license.

-Resource teams.
-Resource teams are a simpler way to define large numbers of resources in Kelloo.
-Rather than list each individual resource you tell Kelloo how many people are in the team.
-Each team member uses up a license.
+Resource groups.
+Resource groups are a simpler way to define large numbers of resources in Kelloo.
+Rather than list each individual resource you tell Kelloo how many people are in the group.
+Each group member uses up a license.

 How can I tell how many resource licenses I have remaining?